TE Connectivity (NYSE:TEL) Releases FY 2021 Earnings Guidance

-Several brokerages have recently weighed in on TEL.
-Royal Bank of Canada raised their price target on TE Connectivity from $160.00 to $166.00 and gave the company an outperform rating in a report on Thursday.
-Loop Capital raised their price target on TE Connectivity from $140.00 to $145.00 and gave the company a buy rating in a report on Friday, April 23rd.
-Truist lifted their price objective on TE Connectivity from $139.00 to $149.00 and gave the stock a hold rating in a report on Thursday.
-Robert W. Baird lifted their price objective on TE Connectivity from $145.00 to $158.00 and gave the stock an outperform rating in a report on Thursday.
-Finally, Morgan Stanley lifted their price objective on TE Connectivity from $135.00 to $138.00 and gave the stock an equal weight rating in a report on Thursday.
-Five research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
-TE Connectivity currently has a consensus rating of Buy and an average target price of $148.46.
+TE Connectivity (NYSE:TEL) last issued its quarterly earnings results on Wednesday, July 28th.
+The electronics maker reported $1.79 EPS for the quarter, topping analysts’ consensus estimates of $1.58 by $0.21.
+TE Connectivity had a return on equity of 20.47% and a net margin of 11.81%.
+Research analysts forecast that TE Connectivity will post 6.47 EPS for the current fiscal year.

-TE Connectivity declared that its board has authorized a share buyback plan on Friday, June 11th that authorizes the company to buyback $1.50 billion in outstanding shares.
-This buyback authorization authorizes the electronics maker to purchase up to 3.4% of its shares through open market purchases.
-Shares buyback plans are generally an indication that the company’s leadership believes its shares are undervalued.
+A number of research firms have recently weighed in on TEL.
+Truist Securities upped their price objective on TE Connectivity from $139.00 to $149.00 and gave the stock a hold rating in a research note on Thursday, July 29th.
+Cowen reaffirmed a market perform rating and issued a $135.00 price objective (down previously from $140.00) on shares of TE Connectivity in a research note on Monday, April 26th.
+Jefferies Financial Group began coverage on TE Connectivity in a research note on Thursday, July 29th.
+They set a buy rating and a $170.00 price target for the company.
+Morgan Stanley raised their price objective on TE Connectivity from $135.00 to $138.00 and gave the company an equal weight rating in a research note on Thursday, July 29th.
+Finally, Citigroup raised their price objective on TE Connectivity from $130.00 to $145.00 in a research note on Thursday, April 22nd.
+Five equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
+The company presently has an average rating of Buy and an average target price of $148.46.

-In other news, EVP John S. Jenkins sold 9,140 shares of TE Connectivity stock in a transaction dated Thursday, May 27th.
+In other TE Connectivity news, EVP John S. Jenkins sold 9,140 shares of the stock in a transaction on Thursday, May 27th.
 The stock was sold at an average price of $135.65, for a total transaction of $1,239,841.00.
-Following the transaction, the executive vice president now directly owns 24,710 shares of the company’s stock, valued at approximately $3,351,911.50.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, SVP Eric Resch sold 23,900 shares of the business’s stock in a transaction that occurred on Thursday, May 27th.
-The stock was sold at an average price of $136.00, for a total value of $3,250,400.00.
-Following the completion of the transaction, the senior vice president now directly owns 49,963 shares in the company, valued at $6,794,968.
+Following the sale, the executive vice president now owns 24,710 shares of the company’s stock, valued at approximately $3,351,911.50.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, SVP Eric Resch sold 23,900 shares of the stock in a transaction on Thursday, May 27th.
+The shares were sold at an average price of $136.00, for a total value of $3,250,400.00.
+Following the sale, the senior vice president now directly owns 49,963 shares in the company, valued at approximately $6,794,968.
 The disclosure for this sale can be found here.
-0.79% of the stock is owned by insiders.
+Company insiders own 0.79% of the company’s stock.

 TE Connectivity Ltd., together with its subsidiaries, manufactures and sells connectivity and sensor solutions in Europe, the Middle East, Africa, the AsiaÂ-Pacific, and the Americas.
 The company operates through three segments: Transportation Solutions, Industrial Solutions, and Communications Solutions.